 I don't believe in just ordering people to do things.
-You have to sort of grab an oar and row with
+You have to sort of grab an oar and row with them. - Harold Geneen

 It is one of the most beautiful compensations of this life that no man can sincerely try to help another without helping himself. - Ralph Waldo Emerson